-Our oncology product candidate pipeline includes the following:
+Our product candidate pipeline includes the following:

-Product Candidates Diseases DEVELOPMENT STATUS Flouder Candidates Discases Lead Optimization IND-Enabling Phase 1/1b Phase 1b/2 Phase 3 Ciforadenant Monotherapy A2AR Inhibitor Ciforadenant + Anti-PDL1 Combination Renal Cell Ciforadenant + Da ratumumab Combina ation • Myeloma CPI-006 Monothera ару Anti-CD73 Other CPI-006 + Ciforade enant Combination Immuno-Modulator CPI-006 + Pembrol izumab Combination CPI-006 + Ciforade enant + Pembrolizun nab ITK Inhibitor • T-Cell Lymphoma CPI-818 Anti-CXCR2 Multiple cancers CPI-182 A2BR Inhibitor • Fibrosis CPI-935
+DEVELOPME NT STATUS

+Lead Optimization IND-Enabling Phase 1/1b Phase 1b/2

+INFECTIOUS DISEAS SE .

+B Cell Activator • COVID-19 CPI-006

+ONCOLOGY

+A2AR Inhibitor Renal Cell Multiple Myeloma Ciforadenant

+Anti-CD73 Immune Activator Multiple Cancers CPI-006

+ITK Inhibitor T-Cell Lymphoma CPI-818

+Anti-CXCR2 Multiple Cancers CPI-182

+A2BR Inhibitor Fibrosis CPI-935

 Ciforadenant Adenosine A2A Receptor Antagonist.
-Our initial product candidate, ciforadenant, is an oral, small molecule antagonist of the A2A receptor for adenosine that we in-licensed from Vernalis (R&D) Limited ("Vernalis") in February 2015.
+Our initial product candidate, ciforadenant, is an oral, small molecule antagonist of the A2A receptor for adenosine that we in-licensed from Vernalis in February 2015.
 In January 2016, we began enrolling patients in a large expansion cohort trial for ciforadenant.
 This Phase 1/1b clinical trial is designed to examine safety, tolerability, biomarkers and preliminary efficacy of ciforadenant in several solid tumor types, both as a single agent and in combination with Genentech, Inc.'s cancer immunotherapy, Tecentriq, a fully humanized monoclonal antibody targeting PD-L1.
-In November 2016, we completed enrollment of 48 patients in the first step of the Phase 1/1b clinical trial, which was designed to determine the optimal dose of ciforadenant as both a single agent therapy and in combination with Tecentriq for use in the cohort expansion stage of the trial.
-The expansion cohort portion of the trial enrolled patients with non-small cell lung cancer ("NSCLC"), RCC, melanoma ("MEL"), triple negative breast cancer ("TNBC") and other cancers including colorectal cancer, prostate cancer, head and neck cancer and bladder cancer at leading medical centers in the U.S., Australia and Canada.
+In November 2016, we completed enrollment of 48 patients in the first step of the Phase 1/1b clinical trial, which was designed to determine the optimal dose of ciforadenant as both a single agent therapy and in combination with Tecentriq for use in the cohort expansion stage of the clinical trial.
+The expansion cohort portion of the clinical trial enrolled patients with non-small cell lung cancer ("NSCLC"), RCC, melanoma ("MEL"), triple negative breast cancer ("TNBC") and other cancers including colorectal cancer, prostate cancer, head and neck cancer and bladder cancer at leading medical centers in the United States, Australia and Canada.
 We have enrolled over 300 patients in this clinical trial to date.
-In 2017, both the single agent and combination arms of the NSCLC and RCC cohorts met the protocol-defined criteria for expansion from 14 to 26 patients, and both arms of the RCC cohort further met the protocol-defined criteria for expansion to 48 patients.
+In 2017, both the single agent and combination arms of the NSCLC and RCC cohorts met the protocol-defined criteria for expansion from 14 to 26 patients, and both arms of the RCC cohort further met the protocoldefined criteria for expansion to 48 patients.
 In December 2017, Genentech began enrolling patients in a Phase 1b/2 clinical trial that is evaluating ciforadenant in combination with Tecentriq in patients with NSCLC under an umbrella protocol known as Morpheus.
+Enrollment in this trial has been completed and the patients are being followed.
 In 2018, we amended our Phase 1/1b protocol to enroll patients in a Phase 1b/2 clinical trial with RCC who have failed therapies with both anti-PD-(L)1 antibodies and tyrosine kinase inhibitors ("TKI").
-Based on data observed in th ongoing Phase 1/1b clinical trial with mCRPC who will receive the combination of ciforadenant with Tecentriq based on data from the Phase 1b/2 trial that showed activity in this disease.
+Based on data observed in the Phase 1b/2 clinical trial in 2019, we began enrolling patients with metastatic castration-resistant prostate cancer ("mCRPC") in a Phase 2 expansion arm of our ongoing Phase 1/1b clinical trial with mCRPC who will receive the combination of ciforadenant with Tecentriq based on data from the Phase 1b/2 clinical trial that showed activity in this disease.

-As of November 2019, the key findings from these clinical trials included:
+As of August 2020, the key findings from our clinical trials of ciforadenant included:

-- · Ciforadenant has been well-tolerated at doses that achieved substantial receptor blockade; - Ciforadenant has shown evidence of anti-tumor activity as a monotherapy and in combination with atezolizumab; - · Of cancers studied, RCC, mCRPC and NSCLC have appeared most responsive to therapy; and - Identification of a gene expression signature, known as the adenosine gene signature, that enhances selection of patients we believe are most likely to benefit from therapy and may be a useful biomarker for selection of patients in future clinical trials.
+- Ciforadenant has been well-tolerated at doses that achieved substantial receptor blockade; - Ciforadenant has shown evidence of anti-tumor activity as a monotherapy and in combination with atezolizumab; - Of cancers studied, RCC, mCRPC and NSCLC have appeared most responsive to therapy; and

+Identification of a gene expression signature, known as the adenosine gene signature, that enhances selection of patients we believe are most likely to benefit from therapy and may be a useful biomarker for selection of patients in future clinical trials.